mfouesneau/ezdata/README.md

 	The :class:`AstroTable` built on top of the latter class, adds-on astronomy related functions, such as `conesearch`

-* `plotter`: In this package implements :class:`Plotter`, which is a simple container to dictionary like structure (e.g. :class:`dict`, :class:`np.recarray`, :class:`pandas.DataFrame`, :class:`SimpleTable`).
+* `plotter`: this package implements :class:`Plotter`, which is a simple container to dictionary like structure (e.g. :class:`dict`, :class:`np.recarray`, :class:`pandas.DataFrame`, :class:`SimpleTable`).
   It allows the user to plot directly using keys of the data and also allows rapid group plotting routines (`groupy` and `facets`).
 Note that is also allows expressions instead of keys.  **This interface should basically work on any dictionary like structure**

+* `DSPlotter`:  extends :class:`Plotter`, to use `datashader` for some plots allows expressions instead of keys.  **This interface requires `holoview` and `datashader`**

 Both data structures implements common ground base to line and column access in the same transparent manner.
 These objects implement for instance array slicing, shape, dtypes on top of which they implement functions such as:
 `sortby`, `groupby`, `where`, `join` and evaluation of expressions as keys. (see examples below).
-Both also have a direct access to a `Plotter` attribute
+Both also have a direct access to a `Plotter` attribute.
+`DSPlotter` is experimental and requires more than basic libraries so that it needs to be called on the side.

-These data classes allows easy conversions to many common dataframe
+The data classes allows easy conversions to many common dataframe
 containers: `numpy.recarray`, `pandas.DataFrame`, `dask.DataFrame`,
 `astropy.Table`, `xarray.Dataset`, `vaex.DataSetArrays`.